 In the third stanza, which is only three lines, the descriptions continue and expand to discuss how the speaker as a flower or flowers, is spread out over the plain.
 It’s being is used as “decorat[ion]” for the “plains” of the world.
 It can also be sensed in the air.
 The “fragrance” of flowers is everywhere.

-In the next three lines the poem begins to come to its conclusion.
+In the next three lines of ‘Song of the Flower’, the poem begins to come to its conclusion.
 The speaker continues to give more details about its life and states that it “drink[s] dew for wine” and is drawn to the “voices of the birds.”
-It is easy to image the life of a flower through these words.
+It is easy to imagine the life of a flower through these words.

-The speaker states that as a flower, it is the “gift” of a “lover” and a part of the “wedding wreath.”
+The speaker states that like a flower, it is the “gift” of a “lover” and a part of the “wedding wreath.”
 It is also,

 …the memory of a moment of happiness;